-- (1) This subrule only applies to Part II licensees. - (2) Licensees must ensure that this rule is applied to any guarantors as well as borrowers customers. - (3) When recommending a product, or arranging or effecting an agreement, a licensee must consider whether the customer - (a) presents any indications of vulnerability; - (b) is over 75 years of age; or

-- (c) requires any additional care or assistance. - (4) A licensee must have a written procedure in place detailing how vulnerability is assessed. - (5) Licensees must take extra care when dealing with vulnerable customers and those over the age of 75 and must consider - (a) the availability and accessibility of products; - (b) whether they require additional assistance to understand the agreement; or - (c) whether forbearance may be appropriate.
+(1) This sub-rule only applies to Part II licensees.
+(2) Licensees must ensure that this rule is applied to any guarantors as well as borrowers.
+(3) nending a product, or arranging or effecting an agreement, a licensee whether the customer - (a) presents any indications of vulnerability; (b) is over 75 years of age; or (c) requires any additional care or assistance.
+(4) A licensee mu assessed. ast have a written procedure in place detailing how vulnerability is (5) et take extra care when dealing with vulnerable customers and those f 75 and must consider - (a) the availability and accessibility of products; (b) whether they require additional assistance to understand the agreement; or (c) whether forbearance may be appropriate.